gpiozero/gpiozero/docs/index.md

-# gpio-components
+# gpio-zero

-Abstraction for everyday GPIO components, based on Ben Croston's `RPi.GPIO` library.
+A simple interface to everyday GPIO components used with Raspberry Pi

 ## Why?